 FUN FACT: Did you know there’s something written on the back of the sign, as well?
 It says “Drive carefully, Come back soon.”

-5. Wander the Canals at the Venetian
+5. Tour the Canals at the Venetian

 While we’re sure they’re not nearly as incredible as the real canals in Venice, they are still a pretty amazing feat to create inside a resort.